Islandora-Collaboration-Group/ISLE/docs/install_start_here.md

 ---

-## Create a new ISLE site
+## Create a new ISLE site or site(s)

-The recommended environments for setting up a new ISLE site are with the following type of servers. (_not desktop or workstation_)
+The recommended environments for setting up a new ISLE site using a single or multiple ISLE environment setup (e.g. an ISLE host server running production, staging or development versions of one site) are with the following type of servers. (_not desktop or workstation_)

 Typically new sites are used in production, staging or shared development environments.

+* If you are only going to setup one ISLE site within a single environment (e.g. production only) or run all of your ISLE environments on separate ISLE host servers or VMs please using the: [New ISLE Site - Single Env](03_installation_new_site/new_site_installation_guide_single.md)

+* If you are going to setup multiple ISLE sites using multiple environments (e.g. dev, stage, and prod etc.) on one ISLE Host server or VM please using the: [New ISLE Sites - Multi Envs](03_installation_new_site/new_site_installation_guide_multi.md)
+    * Please note: setting up multiple ISLE sites and environments on one ISLE host server will require adequate resources.
+    * A good rule of thumb is to take the specifications outlined in the [ISLE Host Server OS requirements](01_installation_host_server/host_server_system_specifications.md) and divide by three as an initial concept.
+Bear in mind, that any `dev` environment doesn't need as much resource but any potential `stage` and `prod` environments should mirror each other in resource usage and setup.

 Please review the [ISLE Host Server OS requirements](01_installation_host_server/host_server_system_specifications.md) prior to any installation.